okta/okta-auth-js/samples/generated/react-embedded-auth-with-sdk/README.md

 * @okta/okta-react
 * @okta/odyssey-react

-#### IDX State Machine

-`App.jsx` is the entry point of the whole app, it manages the transaction state of the whole app and shares it via React context.
-Based on the current transaction status, it also redirects the app to the proper routes.

 #### Profile Management

 After login, end users can access/manage own profile via [MyAccount API](/docs/myaccount/README.md).

 The MyAccount API provides user-scoped endpoints that don’t require admin tokens.
 End users only need an active user session to update their email and phone authenticators.

-#### Support Other Authenticators/Remediations

-Form related UIs are dynamically rendered based on the transaction object. `GeneralForm.jsx` can handle most simple scenarios, you can opt-opt by changing `getFormComponent` method to render a custom form to handle some specific remediations.